fbpx

 next arrow

-Punakha or Paro Tsechus (Buddhist Festivals)
+Punakha & Paro Tsechus (Buddhist Festival) Options!

-Bhutan Himalaya Trip
+Ultimate Bhutan Himalaya Journeys!

 Blessed with an unspoiled landscape, a unique and ancient culture, a rich Tibetan Buddhist heritage, traditional architecture, friendly inhabitants, abundant happiness, and some of the best hotels on the planet, Bhutan promises an extraordinary adventure-filled journey.
 Highlights of the trip are a hike to the Tiger’s Nest, or Taktsang Monastery, precariously perched in the pine-covered cliffs, one of Bhutan’s most photographed sites, a visit to remote Haa valley, and wandering through Punakha Dzong.
 We include an overnight hike in the Bumthang valley, a chance to see some of Bhutan’s beautiful countryside …